newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 A loader needs to be instantiated with a map of namespace -> resource providers and a state container.
 An example of a namespace would be `aws/`.

-The library comes with a default container loader that should meet all your needs.
+The core framework comes with a default container loader that should meet all your needs.

 ## Blueprint Container (container.BlueprintContainer)